Why do we prefer things that we are familiar with?

 Individual effects

 Take the hypothetical example above.
-Although Jane was satisfied with her choice to eat pizza, she could have gotten much more out of trying a new ethnic dish.
-She may not only have loved eating a Portuguese meal but she would have been exposed to a new cuisine—a valuable new experience that could have enriched her understanding of Portuguese culture.
-Maybe the next time she tried Portuguese food again she would have enjoyed it even more, thanks to the mere exposure effect.
+Although Jane was satisfied with her choice to eat pizza, she could have gotten much more out of trying a new dish.
+She may not only have loved eating a Portuguese meal but would have been exposed to a new cuisine.
+This valuable new experience could have enriched her understanding of Portuguese culture.
+While familiarity can be comforting, shaking things up can be good for our mental health as it helps us stimulate our minds, embrace new experiences, and discover new interests.

 Systemic effects

 The consequences of the mere exposure effect can be much more serious when expanded to an institutional setting.
-A company that favors its current business model simply because management has grown familiar with it may miss out on necessary organizational and technological changes that require venturing into uncharted waters.1 In a similar vein, a government that is reluctant to deviate from “the way things have always been done” may not effectively represent the new and evolving preferences of their electorate.
-Finally, academic disciplines that have been strictly built around certain schools of thought may miss out on the useful conclusions that dissenting theories point to.
+A company that favors its current business model simply because management has grown familiar with it may miss out on necessary organizational and technological changes that require venturing into uncharted waters.1 In a similar vein, a government that is reluctant to deviate from “the way things have always been done” may not effectively represent its electorate's new and evolving preferences.
+Finally, academic disciplines strictly built around certain schools of thought may miss out on the useful conclusions that dissenting theories point to.

-The mere exposure effect is also responsible for creating social norms and reinforcing harmful stereotypes.
+The mere exposure effect also creates social norms and reinforces harmful stereotypes.
 Remember: we are more likely to adopt ideas that we are repeatedly exposed to, especially by the media.
-A 2008 study found that exposure to faces of an Asian ethnicity led participants to develop positive attitudes towards other Asian faces shown to them.2 This indicates that the amount and nature of publicity different ethnicities receive influences their acceptance in society.
-Minority populations are typically represented less in Western media (and only in ways that support racial prejudices), leading the public to develop dangerous misconceptions about them.
+A 2008 study found that exposure to faces of an Asian ethnicity led participants to develop positive attitudes towards other Asian faces shown to them.2 This indicates that the amount and nature of publicity different ethnicities receive could influence their social acceptance.
+Minority populations are typically represented less in Western media (and when they are featured, it’s often in ways that support racial prejudices), leading the public to develop dangerous misconceptions about them.

-So, the mere exposure effect may entrench institutional and societal norms—which sometimes need to be revised or deviated from.
-Unfortunately, this means that those responsible for making crucial decisions within organizations come to prefer these values and ways of doing things simply because they are familiar.
+So, the mere exposure effect may entrench institutional and societal norms—which sometimes need to be revised or deviated from—but it can also help us get along with our co-workers and feel more comfortable collaborating with groups.
+Unfortunately, the effect can also encourage those responsible for making crucial decisions within organizations to prefer familiar values and ways of doing things over trying new things.

 Why it happens

-- It reduces uncertainty.
-We are less uncertain about something when we are familiar with it.
+First of all, we are less uncertain about something when we are familiar with it.
 We are programmed by evolution to be careful around new things because they could pose a danger to us.
 As we see something repeatedly without noticing bad consequences, we are led to believe it is safe.
-Imagine you are a caveman, and encounter two fruits: one that you’ve seen before, and one that you haven’t.
+Imagine you are a caveman and encounter two fruits: one that you’ve seen before and one that you haven’t.
 Which are you more likely to eat?
-The cavemen who picked the bush they hadn’t seen before tended not to survive as long (for obvious reasons).
-We have therefore evolved to have more positive feelings about people and things we have seen before than those we haven’t seen before.
+The cavemen who picked the bush they hadn’t seen before tended not to survive as long (because that unfamiliar fruit had a higher risk of being poisonous).
+We have evolved to endorse more positive feelings about people and things we have seen before and perceive as safe than those we haven’t seen before.
+On a neurological level, this process is supported by repetition priming mechanisms in our implicit memory that allow us to recognize a stimulus more accurately and quickly when we have encountered it previously.10 The theory here is that quick and easy stimulus recognition produces a sense of familiarity, and familiarity is largely perceived as positive because it signals safety.

 Why it is important